 - 1/4 teaspoon ground black pepper

-Meanwhile, heat oil in medium skillet over medium-high heat.
+Heat oil in medium skillet over medium-high heat.
 Sprinkle chicken with garlic salt and pepper; cook chicken 5 to 7 minutes or until browned, turning once.
-Remove from skillet; set aside.
-Add onion to skillet; cook 1 to 2 minutes over medium heat or until crisp-tender.
+Remove from the skillet; set aside.
+Add onion to the skillet; cook 1 to 2 minutes over medium heat or until crisp-tender.

-Add tomatoes and vinegar to skillet; bring to a simmer.
-Return chicken to skillet; cook 10 to 12 minutes more or until chicken is no longer pink (165°F).
+Add tomatoes, Italian seasoning and vinegar to the skillet; bring to a simmer.
+Return chicken to the skillet; cook 10 to 12 minutes more or until chicken is no longer pink (165°F).

-Root Vegetables Roasted with Honey, Balsamic, and Spices
+Root Vegetables Roasted with Honey and Balsamic Vinegar

 - 1 tablespoon whole fennel seed